XRPL-Labs/XUMM-SDK-PHP/README.md

 $sdk = new XummSdk($apiKey, $apiSecret);

 // Or set them as environment variables.
 See .env.example for the expected variable names.
+// Note: the .env file is mostly applicable when contributing to the SDK itself.
 $sdk = XummSdk();
 ```